 P154L38

-A non-TB sensing measurement exchange shall always consist of a measurement sounding phase (see 11.55.1.5.3.2 (Measurement sounding phase)).
+The SME of the non-AP STA shall issue an MLME-SENSNONTBMSMTRQ.request primitive to request a non-TB sensing measurement exchange to be performed with the intended AP. (#3027) A non-TB sensing measurement exchange shall always consist of a measurement sounding phase (see 11.55.1.5.3.2 (Measurement sounding phase)).
 It shall also consist of a reporting phase if the Sensing Measurement Report Requested field within the Sensing Measurement Request frame that resulted in the non-TB sensing measurement exchange is set to 1.

 3024 3028 (reporting phase)